vvsnraju1/Market_Research_and_UseCase_Generation/README.md

   - **Industry Research Specialist**: Analyzes the market, trends, and competitors.
   - **AI Use Case Strategist**: Suggests innovative AI/ML use cases.
   - **Resource Curator**: Finds the best datasets, models, and tools for each use case.
-- Results are presented in an interactive, expandable format with clickable resource.
+- Results are presented in an interactive, expandable format with clickable resources.

+---

+## 📄 Example Output
+- See `Company_Research_Report.pdf` for a sample generated report.

 ---